JanMStraub/job-scraper/README.md

 # Job Scraper & Application Assistant

-This project is a comprehensive suite of tools designed to automate and enhance the job searching process, primarily focusing on LinkedIn and German job portals.
-It scrapes job postings, parses resumes, scores job suitability against a candidate's resume, manages job application statuses, and can even generate custom PDF resumes.
+This project is a comprehensive suite of tools designed to automate and enhance the job searching process, primarily focusing on LinkedIn, Xing, and various German job portals.
+It scrapes job postings, parses resumes, scores job suitability against a candidate's resume, manages job application statuses, and can even generate custom PDF resumes and cover letters.
 The system is designed to run locally, leveraging local AI models (such as LM Studio/Ollama) for advanced text processing and a local instance of Supabase for data storage.

+## New Features (Recent Updates)

+- **Streamlit Dashboard**: A new interactive local UI to view high-relevance jobs (score >= 70), reject unsuitable matches, and trigger background generation of tailored application documents. ([app.py](app.py))
+- **Pipeline Automation**: A unified `run_pipeline.sh` script to execute the entire workflow (scraping, cleaning, scoring, and dashboard) in one go.
+- **Expanded Job Portals**: Support for **Xing**, **Workwise**, and **Museumsbund.de**, in addition to LinkedIn and CareersFuture.
+- **AI Cover Letter Generation**: Automated generation of professional "Anschreiben" in German or English, tailored specifically to the job description and your resume. ([anschreiben_generator.py](anschreiben_generator.py))
+- **Enhanced Scraping Robustness**:
+  - Integrated **Proxy Support** for Playwright.
+  - Configurable **Search Radius** for all portals.
+  - Automated job activity checks to mark expired listings.
+- **Local LLM Optimization**: Implemented JSON cleaning, whitespace normalization, and sequential processing to ensure stability when using local models like Llama 3 or Mistral.

 ## Features

-- **Job Scraping**: Automatically scrapes job postings. ([scraper.py](scraper.py))
+- **Job Scraping**: Automatically scrapes job postings from LinkedIn, Xing, CareersFuture, Workwise, and Museumsbund. ([scraper.py](scraper.py), [playwright_scrapers.py](playwright_scrapers.py))
 - **Resume Parsing**:
   - Extracts text from PDF resumes using `pdfplumber`. ([resume_parser.py](resume_parser.py))
-  - Utilizes Google Gemini AI to parse resume text into structured data ([parse_resume_with_ai.py](parse_resume_with_ai.py))
+  - Utilizes AI to parse resume text into structured data.
 - **Job Scoring**: Scores job descriptions against a parsed resume using AI to determine suitability. ([score_jobs.py](score_jobs.py))
 - **Universal LLM Support**: Supports 400+ model providers (Gemini, OpenAI, Anthropic, Ollama, Groq, etc.) via a unified abstraction layer. ([llm_client.py](llm_client.py))
 - **Job Management**: